iamjosephmj/Kotlin-Flows/README.md

 <p>
 If the scope the coroutines are running in ends its lifecycle.
 The coroutines are automatically cleaned up, even if they are not finished running.
 Flows share the same cancellable properties as coroutines, and so you don't need to dispose them as you do with RxJava.
-You can think of Kotlin flows as a:
+You can think of Kotlin main.flows as a:
 <br>
 <b>Flow = Cold, asynchronous stream</b>
 <br>